 Insects and Arachnids

 Keeping an exotic insect or arachnid in a cage appeals to some pet owners.
-Examples of pet insects and arachnids include scorpions, tarantulas, and jumping spiders.
-Pet owners can enjoy the opportunity to observe insects and arachnids in a cage, learning about their typical behaviors.
-However, these exotic pets need very specific environments and diets to remain healthy.
+Examples include scorpions, tarantulas, and jumping spiders.
+Be aware that these exotic pets need very specific environments and diets to remain healthy.
 The risk of escape from a cage can also be a concern for some people.

 Exotic pets make wonderful animals under the right conditions.
 But research and understanding of their demands is vital, in order to be a responsible owner.